-To take care of your safety razor, and to ensure it lasts the distance, remember to rinse it after every use, and leave it somewhere where it can dry out naturally.
+To take care of your safety razor, and to ensure it lasts the distance, remember to rinse it with warm water after every use, and leave it somewhere where it can dry out naturally.

 The Best Zero Waste Razors

-Best for Men – Merkur Plastic Safety Razor
+Best for Men – Merkur Chrome Safety Razor

-The OG of safety razors, German brand Merkur have been making these bad boys for decades, so you can be assured of their commitment to quality.
-The chrome-plated steel design is perfect for de-fuzzing any area.
+The OG of plastic-free razors, German brand Merkur has been making these bad boys for decades, so you can be assured of their commitment to quality.
+The chrome-plated steel design is perfect for de-fuzzing any area with a smooth shave.
 And the adjustable blade setting makes it perfect for guys who want that 5 o’clock shadow look.